-The advantage of sexual reproduction is that it generates genetic diversity, which can make a population of organism better able to survive harsh environmental conditions.
+The advantage of sexual reproduction is that it generates genetic diversity, which can make a population of organisms better able to survive harsh environmental conditions.
 Sexual reproduction is possible because of meiosis, which is the shuffling of genes within a cell before it divides into four sperm or eggs.
 However, mitosis is required in order for a multicellular organism to have the organs that sustain meiosis and sexual reproduction.

-Meiosis Produces Gametes
+Mitosis vs Meiosis: Meiosis Produces Gametes

-Meiosis is what produces the gametes, sperm or eggs that fuse after two organisms have sex.
+Meiosis is what produces an organism's gametes, sperm or eggs that fuse to create a new zygote.
 Gametes only have half the normal number of chromosomes, or strands of DNA, that a normal cell does.
-So, two of them must fuse in order to form a new cell that will develop into a new organism.
+So, two of them must fuse in order to form a new zygote that will develop into a new organism.

-Mitosis Builds Reproductive Organs
+Mitosis vs Meiosis: Mitosis Builds Reproductive Organs

 The Reproductive Endocrine System

 They also talk back to the brain in a process called feedback.
 The brain and the reproductive organs talk to each other by releasing endocrine hormones into the blood.
 Just as with the reproductive organs, the brain was formed by cells that underwent mitosis.
 In fact, the cells that produce the hormones in each organ were the result of mitosis, not meiosis.

 Spermatogonia and Oogonia

-Another importance of mitosis in sustaining meiosis is that the cells that undergo meiosis to produce gametes can also under mitosis.
-These cells undergo mitosis before meiosis so that they can make more copies of themselves.
+Another important factor of mitosis in sustaining meiosis is that the cells that undergo meiosis to produce gametes can also under mitosis.
+These cells undergo mitosis before so that they can make more copies of themselves.
 The more copies there are of them, the more gametes can be produced later on.